 If you are using the Plone logo in connection with your fair use rights, you should not change the logo in any way.
 Changing the color, aspect ratio or shape/form of the logo should be avoided, as should integrating the logo in other structures that will distort the logo.

-If in doubt, contact the IP committee about your proposed logo usage.
+If in doubt please contact the Plone Foundation Board about your proposed logo usage.

-The Plone Foundation decides what constitutes fair use, and if you are unsure of whether your usage is covered by the rules for fair use, please contact the IP committee before you start using the Plone trademark.
+The Plone Foundation decides what constitutes fair use, and if you are unsure of whether your usage is covered by the rules for fair use, please contact the Plone Foundation Board before using the Plone trademark.

-Here are some of the most common use cases for fair use of the trademark:
+Below are some of the most common use cases for fair use of the trademark.

-- Yes.
+Yes.
 As long as you don't try to be misleading about who created Plone or what it is, this is OK.
-You should add "Plone is a registered trademark of the Plone Foundation", if it is in a product overview, marketing brochure or similar.
+You should add "Plone is a registered trademark of the Plone Foundation," if it is in a product overview, marketing brochure or similar.
 Of course this does not apply if you are just talking about Plone in general.
-If you link to the Plone site (http://plone.org), this is perfectly acceptable.
-As long as you don't portray yourself as the owner/creator/whatever of Plone, this is a classic fair use situation.
+If you link to this site (http://plone.org), this is perfectly acceptable—as long as you don't portray yourself as the owner/creator/whatever of Plone; this is a classic fair use situation.